SWAN KEEPING TERMS

 Swans do not have much Bite Pressure.

-It is used to dig into Roots and tough fiber parts of Plants.
+The Nail is used to dig into Roots and Tough Fiber Parts of Plants.

 Nasal Structures

 A Nostril (or Naris, pl.
-Nares) is one of the two Channels of the Nose, from the point where they bifurcate to the external opening.
+Nares) is One of the Two Channels of the Nose,

-In Birds they contain branched Bones or Cartilages called Turbinates, whose function is to warm air on inhalation and remove moisture on exhalation.
+In Birds they contain Branched Bones or Cartilages called Turbinates,

 Nether Chap – Lower Mandible of the Beak.